Have you been feeling stressed recently?

 Maybe that’s a trick question, and like much of the world, you’re always feeling more stressed than you would like – to one degree or another.

-One weird and unfortunate finding of many different polls and studies is that even as technology increases and we all enjoy more material luxuries than ever before in human history, people are consistently reporting that they feel more stressed with each passing year.
+One weird and unfortunate finding of many different polls and studies is that even as technology increases and we all enjoy more material luxuries than ever in human history, people consistently report that they feel more stressed with each passing year.

 Stress is a natural occurrence over short durations.
 But chronic stress can have some seriously negative effects on your health and sense of well-being.

-Here are a few perspective shifts you can incorporate into your own life, to help bust some of that stress.
+Here are a few perspective shifts you can incorporate into your life to help bust some of that stress.

 Let go of the need to try and micromanage and control everything

-One side-effect of technology such as the Internet is that we are now all totally inundated with information, and with different tools and avenues for trying to micromanage our own lives from every conceivable angle.
+One side-effect of technology such as the Internet is that we are now totally inundated with information and different tools and avenues for trying to micromanage our own lives from every conceivable angle.

-It might be, for example, that if you are in the process of househunting, or selling a home, and feel that you need to have a direct hand in the entire process rather than simply deciding to find a good realtor and let them handle the process for you.
+It might be, for example, if you are in the process of househunting or selling a home and feel that you need to have a direct hand in the entire process rather than simply deciding to find a good realtor and let them handle the process for you.